-Celebrate Chinese New Year, aka Lunar New Year, with parades, lion dances, workshops and celebratory menus across London.
+Celebrate Lunar New Year, aka Chinese New Year, with parades, lion dances, workshops and celebratory menus across London.
 We’ve got everything you need to know right here.

 We’ve chosen a selection of dishes traditionally eaten at New Year to bring good fortune for the coming year.
-They each have a symbolic meaning, usually because the name of the dish in Chinese sounds like an auspicious word such as luck, wealth or unity, or sometimes because of their appearance.
+They each have a symbolic meaning, usually because the name of the dish sounds like an auspicious idiom or phrase in Chinese such as luck, wealth or unity, or sometimes due to the shape or colour of the dish – see dumplings and spring rolls below.

 Suggested Activity